patrick2dot0/language-modeling/README.md

 In this repo, we implement TCN、RNN、STCN、CRN、SCRN as our language models.
 We use Penn Tree Bank (PTB) as our corpus.

+##
+CRN fulfills TCN as encoder and RNN as decoder so that the global semantics as well as the local dependencies are simultaneously learned from sequence data.
+To facilitate the interpretation and robustness in neural networks, we further develop stochastic modeling for CRN based on variance inference.
+We call it SCRN.
+The merits of CNN and RNN are then incorporated in inference of latent space which sufficiently produces a generative model for sequential prediction.
+Experiments on language model shows the effectiveness of stochastic CRN when compared with other sequential machines.

 ## Setting
 * Hardware:
   * CPU: Intel Core i7-4930K @3.40 GHz